mjp41/cpython/Doc/regions.md

 static int
 frame_setlineno(PyFrameObject *f, PyObject* p_new_lineno, void *Py_UNUSED(ignored))
 ```
-This seems very bad to call from another thread.
+This seems very bad to call from another thread/interpreter.

-Ultimately, a frame object should never escape the thread that it was created in.
+Ultimately, a frame object should never escape the thread/interpreter that it was created in.